dhanushka2001/OpenGL-3D-Render-Recorder/README.md

   };
   ```

 * In order to implement off-screen rendering I initially found [this blog post](https://lencerf.github.io/post/2019-09-21-save-the-opengl-rendering-to-image-file/) which worked fine but I felt like the rendering could be done faster which led me to a [few posts](https://stackoverflow.com/a/25127895) from Stack Overflow that said to use [PBOs (pixel buffer objects)](https://www.khronos.org/opengl/wiki/Pixel_Buffer_Object), which allow for [asynchronous readback](https://www.songho.ca/opengl/gl_pbo.html#pack), which means rendering to system memory later rather than as soon as possible in the hopes of it being faster.
-Unfortunately, I found PBOs to not make any difference in performance, which led me to discover FBOs (framebuffer objects) which are essentially a non-default [framebuffer](https://www.khronos.org/opengl/wiki/Framebuffer) (unlike the FRONT and BACK buffers which are) that allows you to do proper off-screen rendering to a memory buffer instead of the default screen buffers[<sup>[1]</sup>](https://stackoverflow.com/a/12159293) (OpenGL forces a window to be loaded on-screen but with FBOs it will be black and you can just hide the screen (but don't minimize!), Vulkan is designed to support off-screen rendering better than OpenGL[<sup>[2]</sup>](https://stackoverflow.com/a/14324292) but is more verbose and thus harder to learn (maybe in the future...)).
+Unfortunately, I found PBOs to not make any difference in performance, which led me to discover FBOs (framebuffer objects) which are essentially a non-default [framebuffer](https://www.khronos.org/opengl/wiki/Framebuffer) (unlike the FRONT and BACK buffers which are) that allows you to do proper off-screen rendering to a memory buffer instead of the default screen buffers[<sup>[1]</sup>](https://stackoverflow.com/a/12159293) (OpenGL forces a window to be loaded on-screen, but with FBOs it will be black and you can just hide the screen (but don't minimize!), Vulkan is designed to support off-screen rendering better than OpenGL[<sup>[2]</sup>](https://stackoverflow.com/a/14324292) but is more verbose and thus harder to learn (maybe in the future...)).
 FBOs are optimized for data to be read back to the CPU, while the default buffers are made to stay on the GPU and display pixels on-screen[<sup>[2]</sup>](https://stackoverflow.com/a/14324292).

   <img src="https://github.com/dhanushka2001/LearnOpenGL/blob/main/images/opengl5.3.png" width=80%>